OBOAcademy/obook/docs/tutorial/sparql.md

 2. Creating summary tables for ontologies
 3. Sophisticated data transformations in ontology pipelines

 We will discuss each of these in the following and give examples.
-An informal discussion of SPARQL in OBO can be followed in this [video](https://www.youtube.com/watch?v=ClYYke6c3tk).
+An informal discussion of SPARQL in OBO can be followed in video below.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ClYYke6c3tk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Quality control checking